Use the arrows to scroll through some of Auburn's

 Auburn University was the first, and only, university in Alabama to be recognized as a Green Ribbon School by the U.S. Department of Education.

-The Office of Undergraduate Studies offers free tutoring, supplemental instruction, and academic coaching.
-Academic Support is located in the RBD Library.
+The Office of Academic Support, located in the RBD Library, offers free tutoring, supplemental instruction, and academic coaching.

 Auburn has been awarded the 2016 Tree Campus USA® designation by the Arbor Day Foundation.